 If an investor owns 20% or more of an investee’s voting stock, it may still not exercise significant influence over the investee (though predominant evidence to the contrary is needed to prove the point).
 The following is a non-inclusive list of indicators that an investor may be unable to exercise significant influence:

-- Another group of shareholders have majority ownership, who operate it without regard to the investor’s views.
+Another group of shareholders has majority ownership, and operate it without regard to the investor’s views.

 Equity Method Accounting